imwm-ns/imwm-ns/README.md

 Software Engineer Student - Thammasat University.
 -------------------------------------------------

 I've been learning to be a software engineer for 2 years.
-I'm looking for work as a software engineer intern.
+I'm looking for work as a software engineer.

 * 🌍  I'm based in Bangkok, Thailand
 * ✉️  You can contact me at [superpumpkinpp@gmail.com](mailto:superpumpkinpp@gmail.com)